-The Commission has engaged CAG empanelled statutory auditor for internal auditing of the Commission Accounts and submitted the report to concerned departments, CAG and for which the final report for the FY 2020-21, is yet to be received from the CAG as on date.
-The latest Commission's approved audited accounts by CAG is available up to FY 2019-20 only.
-Therefore, the financial report as appeared in this edition is based on the CAG audited Report for FY 2019-20.
+The Commission has engaged CAG empanelled statutory auditor for internal auditing of the Commission Accounts and submitted the report to concerned departments, CAG.
+The latest Commission's approved audited accounts by CAG is available up to FY 2021-22.
+It may be stated that in the Annual Report for FY 2020-21, the Commission was not able to provide the CAG audited Report for FY 2020-21 due to some delay .Therefore, the financial report as appeared in this edition is based on the CAG audited Report for FY 2020-21 and FY 2021-22 and the same is annexed as ANNEXURE-A and ANNEXURE-B respectively.